 Rules of conduct for library users

-- Any behavior that is disruptive or hinders the use of the library or endangers public safety is prohibited on library property.
-This includes, but is not limited to, loud or boisterous behavior, verbal or physical harassment, drunkenness, running, fighting, and congregating in large groups.
+- Any behavior that is disruptive or hinders the use of the library or endangers public safety or public health is prohibited on library property.
+This includes, but is not limited to, loud or boisterous behavior, verbal or physical harassment, drunkenness, running, fighting, and strong fragrances and body odor.

 - Eating and drinking is limited to that authorized in the Food and Beverage Policy.

-- Sleeping is not permitted anywhere on library property.
+- Sleeping and bathing are not permitted anywhere on library property.